mauserrifle/simresults/README.md

 Please note that Game Stock Car and Formula Truck will be reported as as a rFactor game.

-Assetto Corsa support is very limited due to simple log files.

 Results from F1 challenge and GTR might miss laps.

+Results from Assetto Corsa (race_out.json) and Raceroom might only contain 1 lap.

 ## Features